Receiving a major gift is a momentous occasion for any charity.

 Always acknowledge birthdays and momentous events such as a retirement or the birth of a child or grandchild.
 These events are important to your donor and going above and beyond will help build personal relationships that lead to future gifts.

 In a busy role, it would be impossible to remember everyone’s birthday and key dates of all your supporters so add them into the calendar function of your CRM and run regular reports to make sure you don’t miss significant events.

 Acknowledge their gift in a way that they choose

 Your donor stewardship program is likely to involve thank you gestures such as commemorative plaques, a mention in your annual review, or perhaps social media acknowledgement.

 While you may have systems in place, all donors are different in how they like you to show gratitude.
 Some donors like a big fanfare while others prefer to fly under the radar and may even want to remain anonymous.

 Ignoring their wishes either mistakenly or otherwise will make your donor think twice about making future donations at the same level.
 Record their requests in your database and personalise your generic stewardship program to meet every major donors’ individual requests.

 Major gifts, while often the result of an intentional approach to fundraising, are a lot less work than many fundraising programs such as events and financially, can offer a lot more reward.
-To implement data-based systems that improve stewardship of major donors and encourage them to repeat their gift long into the future, contact SupporterHub today to find out how we can help you.
+To implement data-based systems that improve stewardship of major donors and encourage them to repeat their gift long into the future, sign up to SupporterHub today and get four weeks free!
+Get started